Spend Over $175 To Receive Free Shipping, Use Code FREESHIP175 At Checkout. Valid on USA addresses ONLY!

 Write Down Your Business Goals

-It’s also worth considering your business goals when setting your rates.
-Maybe you plan to be a one-person operation indefinitely.
-Perhaps you hope to eventually hire a second (or even a third or a fourth) beauty technician.
-Maybe you can imagine opening your state-of-the-art studio one day.
+It's also worth considering your business goals when setting your rates.
+You may plan to be a one-person operation indefinitely.
+You may want to hire a second (or even a third or a fourth) beauty technician.
+You can imagine opening your state-of-the-art studio one day.

 Your rates are one of the primary tools you have at your disposal when it comes to helping you achieve your dream, whatever that may be.
 The trick is to strike a balance between competitiveness and profitability to ensure the sustainable growth of your business.